 by J. Kim Wright, Publisher of Cutting Edge Law

 People often ask me about being location independent.
 What is that?

 It can be described in many ways.
 I travel all the time.
-I don't have a home base.
-I live wherever I am at the moment.
+I don't have a house.
 My mail comes to a UPS store and they forward it to me wherever I am.
 My work does not require me to go to an office every day.
 Instead, it has me traveling around to conferences, speaking engagements, visiting teaching, consulting and to meet interesting and inspiring people.

 When I started this journey, I thought I'd be gone for three months.
 I wanted to videotape some interviews and get the website rolling.
 I was in a life transition that included relocating my office.
 I'd been traveling to conferences so much during the last half of 2007 that it didn't make sense to keep a house.
 I thought I'd spend a few months on the road, make the videos and then return to Asheville, NC and go back to practicing law.
 It hasn't worked that way.
 After those first months, the next leg of the journey beckoned.
 At first, I extended the time in three month increments.
 Now, I can see many months into the future.

 Do you have an RV?

 Well, no, I don't.
 In the past, I traveled with a travel trailer on a few vacations and one cross-country trip.
 It was enough to cure me of the romantic notions about an RV.
 The set up, extra fuel and challenges aren't worth it.
 I enjoy staying with friends, making new friends, and finding the best deals on Priceline.
 [Like $50 for Hyatt Regency in Stamford, Connecticut, cheaper than parking in Manhattan!]
 In the past, I often camped, rolling a sleeping bag out under the stars.
 In recent years, I've been without my car more and I left the gear in storage.

 People ask me: How long do you stay in one place?